art alerts

 Disability

-A young person may request to be contacted in a specific way if they have a physical disability, for example if they are hearing impaired and prefer being contacted via email.
+A young person may request to be contacted in a specific way if they have a disability, for example if they are hearing impaired and prefer being contacted via email.

 Agent